 Many of my articles include reviews, making it easy for me to understand what needs to be looked at for a digital product like a plugin.
 I test the products over several days, often using them myself for my own businesses.
 For instance, I manage a few WooCommerce sites for a few of my clients, and Easy Digital Downloads has always been my choice for the the digital ecommerce world.

 Also, after a few years on board of the Ecommerce Platforms team, and hundreds of ecommerce articles, I can confidently say that my knowledge of the ecommerce world makes me a solid expert for training individuals and companies alike.
-For example, one of the early requirements as a resident researcher was to create an extensive review and comparison on the best WordPress memebership plugins.
+For example, one of the early requirements as a resident researcher was to create an extensive review and comparison on the best WordPress membership plugins.
 Another was a tutorial outlining the steps to construct a fully functional marketplace with the help of WordPress and the Marketify theme.

-Overall, I have the skills to analyze these WordPress ecommerce plugins, breaking down the features that make them unique.
+Overall, I have the skills to analyse these WordPress ecommerce plugins, breaking down the features that make them unique.
 In addition, I know everything there is to know when it comes to implementing the plugins to create a complete ecommerce website, regardless of the products being sold.
 Considering the average person doesn't have the time to research the nitty gritty of these plugins and ecommerce platforms, I've taken the role of expert.

 Who is This For?